gis-rpd/pipelines/README.md

 present, as is the case in GIS / the NSCC.
 This repository is therefore of limited use to the general public.
 See INSTALL.md for simplistic installation instructions.

+Some pipelines only work at a certain site (due to system or software incompatibilities etc.).
+Refer to the table of pipelines below for details regarding availability.

 ## How to Run